You are here

 When we will inspect NHS trusts

-We aim to inspect each trust at least once between June 2017 and summer 2019 using our current approach, and approximately annually after that.
+We inspected each trust at least once between June 2017 and summer 2019 using our current approach, and approximately annually after that.

 However we may come back any time in the year if we think it is necessary.
 Our contact with each trust will be frequent and targeted.
 We will use information from our relationship management meetings and CQC Insight to inform our discussion about when and what to inspect.